fatkulumar/fatkulumar/README.md

 Fatkul Umar
 https://id.linkedin.com/in/fatkulumar

+Hello, I’m Fatkul Umar, a web developer with over a year of experience.
+I specialize in building applications using Lumen/Laravel, Nuxt.js/Vue, Inertia.js Vue, and Tailwind CSS, with MySQL as my preferred database.
+I am passionate about creating efficient and user-friendly web solutions.

 Objective:
 Junior Web Developer with expertise in PHP (Laravel), JavaScript (Vue.js, Nuxt.js), HTML, CSS (Tailwind, Bootstrap), and proficiency in Linux (Ubuntu) seeking opportunities to contribute and grow in a dynamic web development environment.